 A footpath will be needed so you can tend to plants and harvest produce, and plants with similar needs should be grouped so that occasional transplanting will be required.

 No Dig Organic Garden

 The next generation of organic gardens requires no digging.
 Thick layers of organic mulch cover the soil where plants are not growing, so weed growth is inhibited, and the soil is kept fed and loosened.
 Compost and animal manure are also applied to the soil to keep it fertile.

 As the organic mulch decomposes, it adds nutrients to the soil, helps retain soil moisture, improves soil structure, and prevents compaction.

 Rough mulch, like tree bark, also prevents pest problems.

 Read my article to learn more about No Dig Garden Method.

 Just as a natural forest thrives without the use of chemicals, so does a food forest.
 The symbiotic relationship of the plants allows them to grow without synthetic fertilizer, pest control, weed control, or hormones.

 What do you think about a new generation of organic gardening.
-Have you applied any methods to you garden?
+Have you applied any interesting gardening methods to your garden?